 - I have been employed by 2 large medical nutrition companies that manufacture infant formula

-So when I look at a can of infant formula and read the label, to me it makes sense.
+When I look at a can of infant formula and read the label, to me it makes sense.

-This article will not tell you which specific formula to choose, but it will hopefully give you the information you need to make a decision and feel confident about it.
+The articles will not tell you which specific formula to choose, but it will hopefully give you the information you need to make a decision and feel confident about it.

-Which is the BEST baby formula available in New Zealand?
+Which is the best baby formula?

 Although pretty similar in nutritional profile (Energy content, protein content, vitamin and mineral content.)
 There are a number of different types.
 I am sure you have seen the vast array on the shelves

 I just want to re-iterate from above.
 There are many different types of baby formula for sale in New Zealand and Australia.
 ALL OF THEM ARE GOOD.

 Different types of formulas may suit different babies and parents, but no matter which formula you select from the supermarket or pharmacy shelf, all baby formulas for sale in New Zealand and Australia from reputable retailers are good.